spladug/dev-vm/README.md

 overlayfs to put a read-write overlay in `/home/ubuntu/src` allowing build artifacts etc to live in the vm.

+Make sure you have an SSH key called `id_vm`.
+I just make a throw-away one for this so I don't have to deal with my more secure keys for local VMs.

-To create a VM, specify the release and the name of the domain:
+To create a VM, specify the release and the name of the domain (easiest if it matches the FQDN):

-    ./create-dev-vm.sh precise testvm
+    ./create-dev-vm.sh testvm.local

+You can also customize the creation of the VM with environment variables:

+* `MEMORY`: memory in megabytes
+* `CPUS`: how many CPU cores to let the VM use
+* `DISK`: disk space in gigabytes
+* `RELEASE`: the codename of the Ubuntu release to use, defaults to whatever is on the host (e.g. `bionic`, `focal`)

 Once that's done, you can log in with SSH

-    uvt-kvm ssh testvm
+    uvt-kvm ssh testvm.local

 or